- Available in: Paperback, Ebook, and Audiobook

-“No offense, but Hector’s a tree,” said Christoffer.
-“I get how he and the Golden Kings keep the dragons from escaping through the barrier, but Fritjof was able to breach them.
+“No offense, but Hector’s a tree,” scoffed Christoffer.
+“I get how he and the Golden Kings keep the dragons from escaping the Under Realm through the barrier of their roots, but Fritjof was able to breach them just a year ago.
 Who’s to say another dragon can’t do the same?”

 “Okay, okay, fine,” said Christoffer, giving in.
 “But I think you should tell this to Zaria.
 She should know how her mum’s doing.”

 “Olaf not be asking her for help unless it be absolutely necessary.
-Her mother not be wanting her involved until there be no other options.
+Her mother tell me she not be wanting her involved in Under Realm business until there be no other options.
 Come with me.
 I must show you this.”

 He canted his head.
-“I thought Helena didn’t know?”
+“I’m confused.
+Didn’t you just say that Queen Helena didn’t know?”

 “She not be, but Queen Helena still be wanting Zaria away from the dragons.
-She wants her to be a normal girl for as long as possible.”
+She wanting her to be a normal girl for as long as possible.”